rogino/blog/src/content/blog/2023/composure_announcement.md

 I didn't have any luck with refining it further, so I began drawing it as a vector in Inkscape, making tweaks to the design as I went.
 Inkscape on macOS is... not good.
 I had to use the Windows version and use screen sharing to draw it, but I am happy with the final outcome.
-Realistically, it is likely as good as I can make on my own without hiring a professional.
+Realistically, it is as good as I can make on my own without hiring a professional.

 <figure>